PyConPL/Book/2015/presentations/Business logic with PostgreSQL and Python/text.md

     ~/stuff/Python-2.7.10% ./configure —PREFIX=/opt/py –enable-shared

-Now it is very important to remember to compile python with **–enable-shared** option.
+It is very important to remember to compile python with **–enable-shared** option.
 Without it during PostgreSQL compilation you're not going to be able to use compiled Python as procedural language extension.

 Also on some systems if you try to run Python and you’re getting this kind of error